wessamfathi/personal_site/content/posts/beginner-advice-how-to-get-into-the-game-dev-industry.md

 cover:
     image: "/posts/images/videogamecontrollers640.jpg"
     alt: "Beginner Advice How to Get Into the Game Dev Industry"
-    caption: "Beginner Advice How to Get Into the Game Dev Industry"
 ---

 Many people have been asking me lately how to get into the game dev industry, so I thought I’d write a blog post about it so hopefully it reaches more people.